 WHAT HAPPENS IF I AM LATE TO A YOGA CLASS?When a class begins, if you are not present at the studio five minutes prior to the class start time, your mat space will be given to a waiting customer.
 Under all circumstances, there will be NO ADMITTANCE to class after 5 minutes for your safety and to prevent disruption to others.
 First-time guests who arrive late to class will not be admitted under any circumstance.

 HOW DO YOU FEEL ABOUT CELL PHONES?We love our cell phones but not as much as we love our yoga.
 At Anchorage Yoga, we have a strict “no cell phone” policy.
-If you are anticipating an emergency call, please leave your phone with our front and our lovely desk staff will get you in the event of an emergency.
+If you are anticipating an emergency call, please leave your phone with our front desk staff and they will notify you in the event of an emergency.